ClojureBridge/curriculum/outline/data_structures.md

 ## Collections of Collections

-Simple values such as numbers, keywords, and strings are not the only things you can put into a collection.
+Simple values such as numbers, keywords, and strings are not the only types of things you can put into a collection.
 You can also put other collections into collections, so you can have a vector of maps, or a list of vectors, or whatever combination fits your data.

 ### EXERCISE: Modeling your classmates